Nikhil-Reddy-Karukonda/webapp/README.md

 \q

 # Directory should we host our applicaion in debian - /opt
--- 2 seats do we have to include in the GitHub 'teams' plan -- GitHub organization - private project - fork - it to personal name space -- integration test in github actions
+-- GitHub organization - private project - fork - it to personal name space -- integration test in github actions
 GitHub Action Workflows - users.csv inside our directory for git CI Workflow actions